Who we are

 We share (and likely get some of) your information with Third Parties.
 Damn, that sounds bad.

 Let’s get it straight – if you’ve opted into getting information from our trusted third parties, we’ll only share the information that’s relevant, and they’ll only contact you for purposes that might serve you well.
 So, if you’ve said to us “I’d like to learn more about Digital Marketing”, or “I need another agency to build my website”, or “I’m going to one of your events and I want to network” that’s the kind of example that shows you what we mean!
-We never sell data (terrible practise), and we always hold our Third Parties to the standards of GDPR.
+We never sell data (terrible practice), and we always hold our Third Parties to the standards of GDPR.

-Our Trusted Third Parties include people like our teams in Giant Campus and Pocket Giant, other agencies that we work with that might be able to help you, and – of course – anyone that you want to speak to at our events.
+Our Trusted Third Parties include people like our teams in Giant Campus and The Spark Agency, other agencies that we work with that might be able to help you, and – of course – anyone that you want to speak to at our events.
 Depending on if you say cookies, software, and tools are third parties, we also share data with those, but that’s for the purpose of processing your information, rather than giving them your information for their own purposes!
 If you’re a client, we also might share your information with financial or credit reference agencies, and any third party that’s needed to perform the contract we hold with you.
 Other cases may be where we need to share your information could be with governmental bodies, regulators, law enforcement agencies, courts/tribunals and insurers where we need to, comply with our legal obligations or exercise our legal rights or for the prevention, detection, investigation of crime or prosecution of offenders, and for the protection of our employees and customers.

 How and why do we use your Data?